huggingface/huggingface_hub/docs/hub/adding-a-model.md

 2. First, specify the owner of the repository: this can be either you or any of the organizations you’re affiliated with.

 3. Next, enter your model’s name.
 This will also be the name of the repository.
-Finally, you can specify whether you want your model to be public or private.
+You can also, you can specify whether you want your model to be public or private.

+4. Finally, specify a licence for your repository.

 After creating your model repository, you should see a page like this:

 ![/docs/assets/hub/empty_repo.png](/docs/assets/hub/empty_repo.png)

-4. This is where your model will be hosted.
+5. This is where your model will be hosted.
 To start populating it, you can add a README file directly from the web interface.

 ![/docs/assets/hub/repo_readme.png](/docs/assets/hub/repo_readme.png)

-5. The README file is in Markdown — feel free to go wild with it!
+6. The README file is in Markdown — feel free to go wild with it!
 You can read more about writing good model cards [in our free course!](https://huggingface.co/course/chapter4/4?fw=pt)

 If you look at the “Files and versions” tab, you’ll see that there aren’t many files there yet — just the README.md you just created and the .gitattributes file that keeps track of large files.